IBM-ICP4D/monitoring-utils/docs/Monitoring.md

 ```
 {
   "image"           - Image to be used.
 Format "<docker-registry>/<image_name>:<tag>.
   "name"            - Name of the monitor.
+Underscores are not allowed.
+The name of the monitor cronjob will be name + "-cronjob"
   "schedule"        - Schedule for the cronjob, in cron expression format
   "command"         - Command to be run when cronjob gets scheduled
   "args"            - Arguments for the above command
+  "service_account" - Service account for the monitor cronjob
   "env_vars"        - Environment variables
   "working_dir"     - Working directory
   "event_types"     - Types of events that are being monitored. (see below)
   "volumes"         - Volumes
   "volume_mounts"   - Volume mounts
+  "resources"       - Resource requirements for the monitor cronjob.
 }
 ```